jboner/akka-crdt/README.md

 ## TODO

-The "Specification" below refers to the paper (http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf)[A comprehensive study of Convergent and Commutative Replicated Data Types] by Mark Shapiro et. al.
+The "Specification" below refers to the paper [A comprehensive study of Convergent and Commutative Replicated Data Types](http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf) by Mark Shapiro et. al.

 ### Convergent (state-based)